parkerarob/cursor-eaglepass/README.md

 *   `npm test`: Run all unit tests

 ---
-*This README was last updated on [Current Date] to reflect the new documentation structure.*
+*This README was last updated on 2024-07-29 to reflect the new documentation structure.*

+## Project Overview